Darson2004/Darson2004.github.io/_posts/2020-10-23-flyonthewall.md

-Analyze the observations and notes you described in your response to number 1 to formulate insights, questions, and theories about the environment and users that you observed.
-Use a framework such as AEIOU, or simply form associations by clustering different observations in groups based on categories that you define.
-This AEIOU worksheet may also be helpful.

-Describe your process in finding these answers.
-Include details such as who you worked with, what methods you tried, what worked or didn’t work, what could have gone better, and what you learned during this lab.

 HM Online and on-campus are highly different.
 On HM Online, people acted completely different due to the different environment, In Zoom, most people seemed distant and only stared at their screens, seldomly taking notes and interacting with the teacher.
 The environment was electronically based so no one had to commute
 Moreover, because people were in their home environment, they seemed less talkative and paid more attention.
 Unfortunately, because everyone was on their own,